xmengkinaxis/CPP/System Design Interview Checklist.md

 * Alert when critical component fail or their performance degrade
 * Determine if we need more load balancing (scaling), or caching, or replication, or further partitioning.

+# 8 trade-off
+Explore competing solutions, speak to all their major tradeoffs, and make intelligent decisions about how to balance each of those tradeoffs <br>
+Every solutions comes with a trade-off.
+The gaol is to choose the solution with the most workable trade-off, which does not severely impact the most importatnt requirements of the system. <br>
+Considering the user's needs, business goald, constraints, and the prioritized user cases Trade-offs can occur between various requirements of a system:
+* Performance vs Scalability
+* Consistency vs Availability
+* Data Integrity vs Performance
+* Short-Term vs Long-Term Goals (Immediate deliverables, potential technical debt vs Sustainable solutions, potential delays in short-term goals)
+* Reliability vs Cost
+* Security vs Usability
+* Real-time processing vs Batch Processing

+* Push vs Pull (or hybrid).e.g in notification, in CDN; (celebrity user) (online only); (not more than 10 from a single user to avoid spamming) in newsfeed
+* Pull CDN: first client request is slower.
+Time-To-Live; suitable for serving dynamic content; favored for frequently changing content and a high traffic load; low storage consumption
+* Push CDN: full response to upload content to the servers and rewriting URLs to point to the servers; appropriate for static content delivery; need more replicas than pull CDN
+	* Traffic: heavy traffic works well with Pull CDN.  less traffic works well with Push CDN;
+	* Configuration: Pull CDN is easier to configure than Push CDN:
+	* Content Update: Sites with higher no of frequent updates work well with Pull CDN

+* Partition
+	* based on user ID or Tweet/Status ID or Hybrid or based on creation time or combination of tweet id and creation time
+		* User ID; can do transaction; con: hotspot/high latency, unbalanced/uneven/non-uniform distribution, unavailability of all of the user's data;
+		* Tweet ID; dedicate two separate database instances (with a load balancer), one even-numbered IDs and the other odd-numbered, to generate auto-incrementing IDs; con: no able to do batch operation;
+		* Tweet Creation Time
+		* Combination of Tweet ID and its Creation Time (Encode the creation time into Tweet Id, e.g. Epoch Second || auto incrementing sequence)
+	* range-based or hash based
+* Database: RDBM SQL vs NoSQL
+* CAP - Availability vs Consistency; choose based on business requirements in case of network partition
 # Q&A

 ## 1. How to scale web servers (reverse proxy)? -> Load Balancers & its algorithms